planningcenter/developers/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Affected Product**
-Which product(s) does this bug affect?
+Which product does this bug affect?
 <!-- Pick one: Check-Ins, Giving, Groups, People, Services, Resources, Webhooks -->

 <!-- PLEASE DO NOT INCLUDE YOUR CLIENT ID, APPLICATION ID, OR SECRET IN THIS ISSUE.
 WE WILL REVOKE YOUR TOKEN IF YOU DO. -->